Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Introduction

-Our results rely on the key insight that, once one conditions on treatment assignments and pretreatment variables, the ATE is a linear functional of a regression function.
-This puts the problem in the general framework of \citet{donoho94} and \citet{CaLo04} and allows us to apply sharp efficiency bounds in \citet{ArKo18optimal}.
-The form of the optimal estimator CIs follows by applying the general framework.
+Our results rely on the key insight that, if we condition on the treatment and covariates, the \ac{ATE} is a linear functional of a regression function.
+This puts the problem in the general framework of \citet{donoho94} and \citet{CaLo04} and allows us to apply the sharp efficiency bounds in \citet{ArKo18optimal}.
+The form of the optimal estimator and \acp{CI} follows by applying the general framework.
 The rest of our finite-sample results, as well as all asymptotic results, are novel and require substantial further analysis.
-In particular, solving for the optimal weights $k_{i}$ in general requires solving an optimization problem over the space of functions in $\dimx$ variables.
-Whereas simple strategies, such as gridding, are infeasible unless the dimension of covariates $\dimx$ is very small, we show that, for Lipschitz smoothness, the problem can be reduced to convex optimization in a finite number of variables and constraints, which depend only on the sample size and not on $\dimx$.\footnote{While restricting attention to small $\dimx$ (say $\le 2$) in would be severely limiting in our setting, it is not restrictive in some other problems, such as regression discontinuity.
-For computation of optimal weights in other settings with small $\dimx$, see \citet{heckman_minimax_1988} and \citet{ImWa17}.} Furthermore, our solution path algorithm uses insights from \citet{rosset_piecewise_2007} on computation of penalized regression estimators to further speed up computation.
+In particular, solving for the optimal weights $k_{i}$ in general requires solving an optimization problem over the space of functions in $\dimx$ variables, which makes simple strategies, such as gridding, infeasible unless the dimension of covariates $\dimx$ is very small.
+We show that under Lipschitz smoothness, the problem can be recast so that the computational complexity depends only on $n$ and not on $p$, and our solution algorithm uses insights from \citet{rosset_piecewise_2007} to further speed up the computation.
 In independent and contemporaneous work, \citet{kallus2017} computes optimal linear weights using a different characterization of the optimization problem.